Cenmrev/V2RayX/README.md

 [Releases](https://github.com/Cenmrev/V2RayX/releases)

 ## How to build
+V2RayX.app is built by running one of the following commands in your terminal.
+You can install this via the command-line with curl.

+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/Cenmrev/V2RayX/master/compilefromsource.sh)"`

+or step by step:

 `git clone --recursive https://github.com/Cenmrev/V2RayX.git`

-open V2RayX.xcodeproj and use Xcode to build V2RayX, or if you prefer command line, in the project folder,
+open V2RayX.xcodeproj and use Xcode to build V2RayX.

-`xcodebuild -project V2RayX.xcodeproj -target V2RayX -configuration Release `

-Then you can find V2RayX.app in `./build/Release/V2RayX.app`.

 ## How does V2RayX work
 V2RayX provides a GUI to generate the config file for V2Ray.
 It includes V2Ray's binary executable(v1.7) in the Resources folder.
 V2RayX starts and stops V2Ray with `launchd` of OS X.